Multiscale modeling of linear elastic heterogeneous structures via localized model order reduction: Numerical Experiments

-As a consequence of the chosen configurations in the offline phase, in case of the empirical basis there is no need to prescribe fine scale boundary conditions.
-Here, we only set the appropriate DoF values associated with the coarse scale basis functions.
-In case of the \textit{hierarchical basis}, for the coarse scale basis functions we proceed in the same manner and compute the boundary values to be prescribed for the fine scale functions via projection.

-For varying ratio $\nicefrac{E_{\mathrm{a}}}{E_{\mathrm{m}}}$ of Young's moduli for the aggregates and matrix, the global relative error is shown in \cref{fig:beam_rel_err}.
-In the homogeneous case, i.e. $\nicefrac{E_{\mathrm{a}}}{E_{\mathrm{m}}}=1$, for the hierarchical basis it amounts to a nested finite element method and for the number of modes per edge $n_{\mathrm{mpe}}\ge 2$ the analytical solution can be exactly represented.
-However, for ratios $\nicefrac{E_{\mathrm{a}}}{E_{\mathrm{m}}}>1$, the hierarchical basis does not yield a good approximation of the fine scale part of the displacement, whereas the relative error is already below $1\cdot 10^{-3}$ for the empirical bases using $12$ modes per edge.
+For varying ratios $\nicefrac{E_{\mathrm{a}}}{E_{\mathrm{m}}}$ of Young's moduli for the aggregates and matrix, the global relative error is shown in~\cref{fig:beam_rel_err}.
+It is referred to~\cref{sub:block_example} for details on the calculation of the global relative error.